observeinc/otel-setup-examples/typescript/README.md

 - ❌ **DO NOT** use `trace.SpanStatusCode` or `trace.active()`
 - ✅ **DO** import `SpanStatusCode` and `context` directly from `@opentelemetry/api`

+**Critical Implementation Rules**

+- If existing otel instrumentation already has a logger provider with a log processor, add the appropriate log processor to their existing processors array as explained in the client/server example files.

+- If existing otel instrumentation already has a span processor, add the appropriate span processor and trace exporter to their existing spanProcessors array as explained in the client/server example files.

+- If existing otel instrumentation already has a metric reader, add the appropriate metric reader to their existing metricReaders array.
+If they use the deprecated metricReader field instead of metricReaders, replace it with the metricReaders field and add both readers to the array as explained in the client/server example files.

 ## 🔧 Configuration Overview

 The example utilizes the OTLP HTTP exporter by default, with the endpoint configurable via the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
 If not set, it defaults to `http://localhost:4318`.